Citizens' Health Care Working Group

 The Citizen's Health Care Working Group (CHCWG) was charged with listening to the opinions of the general public about how the government can make health care work better for all Americans.
 For more than 15 months, the working group traveled around the country, held public meetings, and then devised a roadmap for change based on this commentary.
 Their recommendations were submitted to Congress and the President in Fall 2006.
 By creating the working group through Section 1014 of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, Congress bound itself to take action on the final results, meaning thereby, the President must comment and Congress must hold hearings on these recommendations.

-The Working Group invited individuals from all over the country to provide feedback on the following four questions: